freemocap/2025-nsf-pose/docs/document-proper/2024-freemocap-nsf-pose-outline.md

     - Anyone can create a **thread** from a top-level message though
     - The idea would be to create spaces where higher XP folk can talk about complicated stuff without distraction [WorkingInPublic]
     - But also LowerXP folk can still see the conversations and ask questions (Maybe make it easy to summon SkellyBot to explain a message/conversation 🤔)
   -
+#### Community building

+- Users
+  - Students
+  - Artists
+  - Scientists
+  - Clinicians
+- Intellectual Content Creators
+  - Software developer
+    - Core
+    - Visualization
+    - Analysis
+  - Creator Users
+    - Artistic
+      - Animation
+      - Video Games
+      - Performance (dance)
+  - Community helpers
+    - Moderation
+    - Troubleshooting and technical support
+    - Encouraging newcomers
+- OS Community building components:
+  - recruitment
+  - motivation
+  - mentoring
+  - managing
+  - mediating disputes
+  -

 #### Continuous Integration and Development

 - Git-flow system
+- Testing and Evaluation
   - Automated test suites (via GitHub Action)
     - Quick tests  run per commit to PR
     - Full run per commit to `main`
+  - Diagnostics
+    - Same as test suite, but cranking up the base numbers to estimate system processing time and load.
+    - Maintain accurate assessmenet of minimum, recommended, and maximum hardware requirements
+    - Use to build an automatic runtime resource manager which provides recommended settings for the system it is running on
+      - This is an accessibilty thing, since we want to be able to clearly understand the TRUE MINIMUM requirements
 - Automated release/versioning on commit to `main`
 - Poly-repo format
   - Sub-skelly repos mimic structure of core `freemocap` software